 Augmented support services are regularly provided by representatives from a variety of student services at the MEC, including Counseling, Student Financial Services, and Student Health Services (R10.10; R10.11).
-The Student Equity and Achievement (SEA) Program also provides assessment and student success follow-up support teams for ENSL students (R10.12; R10.13; R10.14; R10.15).
+The Student Equity and Achievement (SEA) Program also provides assessment and student success follow-up support teams for English as a Second Language students (R10.12; R10.13; R10.14; R10.15).